plsmaop/AutoOpinion/README.md

   ```
   ./execute.sh
   ```
-  to install selenium and PhantomJS, then the script will run the main program for you
+  to install `selenium` and `PhantomJS`, then the script will run the main program for you
 * or run
   ```
   python3 ./src/main.py